emacs-mirror/emacs/mps/manual/source/topic/debugging.rst

   of data.
 If the pattern is designed so that it does not resemble a live object (and if code checks the consistency of its data structues), then this helps to detect :term:`dangling pointer` dereferences.
-The pattern can also be checked, for example just before allocation, or when a block of memory is released from the pool to the arena, to see that it is unchanged.
+The pattern is checked just before allocation, and when a block of memory is released from the pool to the arena, to see that it is unchanged.
+All free space in a pool can be checked for the pattern at any time by calling :c:func:`mps_pool_check_free_space`.

 The :term:`client program` specifies templates for both of these features via the :c:type:`mps_pool_debug_option_s` structure.
 This